Nickelodeon Animated Shorts Program

-Nickelodeon Animated Shorts Program is a variety project that was launched in 2012, where people make animated shorts at Nickelodeon Animation Studio, with the potential for them to become series for Nickelodeon and Nick Jr. Since this project was launched, the TV series Breadwinners started in 2014, along with The Loud House in 2016, and the short-form series MooseBox and Sharkdog in 2018.
+Nickelodeon Animated Shorts Program is a variety project that was launched in 2012, where people make animated shorts at Nickelodeon Animation Studio, with the potential for them to become series for Nickelodeon and Nick Jr..
+Since this project was launched, the short Breadwinners would later get a series in 2014.
+It would soon be followed by The Loud House in 2016, Tot Cop and Corn & Peg in 2019 and It’s Pony and Ollie’s Pack in 2020.
+Bug Salad, Moosebox and Sharkdog were all launched as short-form series in 2018 (with the latter getting a full-length series on Netflix 3 years later) while the short Summer Memories would get a full series from WildBrain in 2022.

 After Brian Robbins became president of Nickelodeon, the Animated Shorts Program was succeeded by the Nickelodeon Intergalactic Shorts Program in 2019.
 The new program lasted for a single season and launched the Nickelodeon shows Rock Paper Scissors and Wylde Pak.
-The other Intergalactic Shorts Program shorts remain unreleased as of 2025.
+However, the other Intergalactic Shorts Program shorts remain unreleased as of 2025.